kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 - **Set Node Scheduling Policy**

   You can allow Pod replicas to run on specified nodes.
-It is used `nodeSelector`.
+It is specified in the field `nodeSelector`.

 - **Add Metadata**